m1k1o/neko/README.md

 - Switched to the latest Firefox version instead of esr.
 - Fixed very fast scroll speed on macOS.
 - Broadcast pipeline errors are reported to the user.
+- On stopping server all websocket connections are going to be gracefully disconnected.

 # Getting started & FAQ